astronomer/airflow-guides/guides/what-is-an-operator.md

         aws_conn_id='my_aws_connection'
     )
 ```
 This operator loads data from S3 to Redshift via Redshift's COPY command.
 This is in a family of operators called `Transfer Operators` - operators designed to move data from one system (S3) to another (Redshift).
-Notice it has two Airlfow connections in the parameters, one for Redshift and one for S3.
+Notice it has two Airflow connections in the parameters, one for Redshift and one for S3.

 This also uses another concept - [macros and templates](https://www.astronomer.io/guides/templating/).
 In the `s3_key` parameter, jinja template notation is used to pass in the execution date for this DAG Run formatted as a string with no dashes (`ds_nodash` - a predefined macro in Airflow).
 It will look for a key formatted similarly to `my_s3_bucket/20190711/my_file.csv`, with the timestamp dependent on when the file ran.